Successful Ageing with Dr.G

 What is Successful Ageing?

-Successful Ageing is enjoying good health, avoiding disease and making the most of every moment of every day.
-You can’t change your chronological age, but you can control your biological age, which is the age of your mind, body and spirit.
+Successful Ageing is enjoying good health, avoiding disease and making the most of every moment, of every day.
+You can’t change your chronological age.
+But you can control your biological age.
+Your biological age is a combination of a number of bio-markers which include good mental health, a strong body, good balance, a positive outlook and a zest for life.

 The Blueprint